How to Fix Slow Boot Time in Windows 10?

 Manage Startup Items

-You can manage your startup item from Task Manager on your system.
-To open task manager you can right-click anywhere on the taskbar and select Task Manager from the popup window.
-You can also open Task Manager by running it in the search box in the Start menu or press Windows + X and select it from the popup menu.
-Here task manager will open in a compact mode, press “More details” button to see additional features of it.
+You can manage your startup item from the Task Manager on your system.
+To open the Task Manager, right-click anywhere on the taskbar and select Task Manager from the popup window.
+You can also open the Task Manager by running it in the search box in the Start menu or pressing Windows + X and selecting it from the popup menu.
+Here, the Task Manager will open in a compact mode.
+Press the “More details” button to see additional features of it.

 Click on the Startup tab.
 It will display all programs that run during the startup process.
-To prevent any program (s) from running at startup, right-click on it and select Disable option from the popup menu.
-Reboot your system for the changes to take place.
+To prevent any program (s) from running at startup, right-click on it and select the Disable option from the popup menu.
+Reboot your system so the changes take place.

 Enable Fast Boot Option

-This is an inbuilt option provided by Windows for fast and smooth startup process on Windows 10.
-To enable fast boot option to fix slow boot time, follow these steps.
+This is an inbuilt option provided by Windows for a fast and smooth startup process on Windows 10.
+To enable the fast boot option and fix a slow boot time, follow these steps.

-• Go to Start menu and search for “Power options” in the search box and select it.
+• Go to the Start menu, search for “Power options” in the search box, and select it.

-• Go to Shutdown Settings and make sure that “Turn on fast startup” option is enabled.
+• Go to Shutdown Settings and make sure that the “Turn on fast startup” option is enabled.

-Note: If you can’t see Fast Boot option on your system than probably you don’t have hibernation enabled.
-To enable hibernation, go to Start menu and open Command Prompt.
+Note: If you can’t see the Fast Boot option on your system, you probably don’t have hibernation enabled.
+To enable hibernation, go to the Start menu and open Command Prompt.
 Now type the command “powercfg/hibernate on” to activate hibernation.

 Perform Disk Cleanup Regularly

-The clean disk will turn up as a booster for the efficient boot process.
-Keep your disk clean regularly for faster startup process.
-To do this, follow these steps.
+A clean disk will boost the efficient boot process.
+To keep your disk clean regularly for a faster startup, follow these steps.

-• Press Windows + E shortcut keys to launch File Explorer.
+• Press the Windows + E shortcut keys to launch File Explorer.

-• Right-click on the drive which holds your OS (generally C drive) and select Properties.
+• Right-click on the drive that holds your OS (generally C drive) and select Properties.

 • Select the General tab and click on the Disk Cleanup button.

-• Sift through the files and programs that you want to remove, select them and then click on OK.
+• You should sift through the files and programs that you want to remove, select them, and then click OK.

-Reasons behind cluttered and unorganized disk could be a lot of unnecessary files in the form of log files, duplicate files and other junk files.
-You can follow the above-mentioned step to clean your disk instantly or to deal with duplicate files you can use a duplicate file finder for Windows 10.
+A cluttered and unorganized disk could be caused by a lot of unnecessary files, such as log files, duplicate files, and other junk files.
+You can follow the above-mentioned steps to clean your disk instantly, or you can use a duplicate file finder for Windows 10 to deal with duplicate files.

-Note: If you have decided to stay continue with your Windows 10 OS then you can consider deleting old windows version files (C:\Windows.
+Note: If you have decided to continue with your Windows 10 OS, you can consider deleting old Windows version files (C: Windows.
 Old).
-It will help you recover and clean your disk efficiently.
+This will help you recover and clean your disk efficiently.

 Adjust Virtual Memory Settings

-Virtual Memory is a dedicated part of your hard disk which is pretended to be a RAM.
-In other words, it works as a RAM on your system when your system RAM is fully loaded.
-Thus the more RAM means the better performance of your programs.
-You can make certain tweaks into Virtual Memory space to speed up and fix slow boot time.
+Virtual Memory is a dedicated part of your hard disk that is pretended to be RAM.
+In other words, it works as RAM on your system when your system RAM is fully loaded.
+Thus, the more RAM, the better the performance of your programs.
+You can make certain tweaks to Virtual Memory space to speed up and fix slow boot time.
 To do this, follow these steps.

-• Go to Start menu and type Performance in the search dialog box.
-Select “Adjust the appearance and performance of Windows”.
+• Go to the Start menu and type Performance in the search dialog box.
+Then select “Adjust the appearance and performance of Windows.”

-• Go to Advanced tab and look for the size of the paging file, click the Change button to edit it.
+• Go to the Advanced tab, look for the size of the paging file, and click the Change button to edit it.
 Uncheck “Automatically manage paging file size for all drives” to make changes.

-• Now select Custom Size and set Initial Size and Maximum Size to the recommended value below.
+• Select Custom Size and set Initial and Maximum Size to the recommended value below.

-• Reboot your system to changes take place.
+• Reboot your system so changes take place.

 Update Drivers

-Outdated or incorrect configured system drivers in Windows 10 system may result in the slow start or long boot issue.
-It may result in many other issues as well.
+Outdated or incorrectly configured system drivers in a Windows 10 system may cause a slow start or long boot issue, as well as many other issues.
 You can update system drivers to fix this issue.

 • To do this, go to the Start menu and select Device Manager.